Meet Bobby Anderson, Packers owner and superfan

 Anderson was born in Madison, Wisconsin where most football fans have no choice but to root for the Packers.
 He recalls the day the Packers won the Super Bowl in 1996.
 From that day forward, a super fan was born.

 But staying loyal to Titletown would not be easy.
-Anderson moved away to Savannah, Georgia for some time, over 1,000 miles away from Green Bay.
+Anderson moved away to Lawrenceville, Georgia for some time, over 1,000 miles away from from Green Bay.
 But he knew that even in another state, his heart belonged to the green and gold.

 “Living in Wisconsin, we didn’t have the most Packer things,” Anderson said.
 “So I just made a promise to myself that one day I’ll have a Packer car, Packer room, Packer everything and my dreams have come true.
 So just being in Georgia I was just doing my thing, repping the Packers.”